mahdi6788/BookingHotel/README.md

 9. react-leaflet:
 use example of this library to show map and determine mapCenter as center. mapCenter save lat and lng of the location, and setMapCenter is in useEffect, so each time page get re-rendered center has the location of the hotel and do not prevent to refresh. also if location change, effect function will be updated and show new location. in Marker and Popup, we need information of each hotel so we use hotel.map to make a loop and get info.
+10. use user location:
+define a button  "My location". it has event function that get user location using browser navigator: navigator.geolocation.getCurrentPosition. we use a custom hook, useGeoLocation, containing function getPosition. and then import this hook to the Map use a useEffect to update setMapLocation.